jacobobryant/biff/slate/source/index.html.md

 - Automated **installation and deploys** on DigitalOcean.
 - [**Crux**](https://opencrux.com) for the database.
-Thus you can use filesystem persistence on a $5 droplet for hobby projects or managed Postgres (or even Kafka) for serious apps.
+Thus you can use filesystem persistence on a $5 droplet for hobby projects or managed Postgres/Kafka for serious apps.
 - **Subscriptions**.
 Specify what data the frontend needs declaratively, and Biff will keep it up-to-date.
 - **Read/write authorization rules**.
 No need to set up a bunch of endpoints